tfcp68/yantrix/docs/contributing/index.md

 5) Run `pnpm run test` to make sure you haven't messed up.
 6) Push your local changes to your remote repository.
 7) [Submit a pull request](https://github.com/tfcp68/yantrix/compare/tfcp68:yantrix:main...tfcp68:yantrix:main) (make sure you follow the [conventional commit format](02_git_commit_naming_convention.html)).
-8) Voila, you're in business.
+8) Voilà, you're in business.

 For advanced repository management, you can read [this](01_advanced_managment.html) article.